CrutchTheClutch/CMIS-141-Project-4/README.md

 Reads in data from a text file with information about the Titanic.
 Then, processes that data to gather various statistics about the Titanic.

+_Note: To run this project succsefully, you must use the commandline argument of "Titanic.txt".
+This allows the program to find the file correctly, this was a requirement for the project._

 ---
 ###### This project was assigned while attending University of Maryland University College (UMUC)
 ---